motati/SeatAllocation/README.md

 3. It takes care of various factors like gender and category in determining the matching.
 4. Final list of the students with the colleges is made ready.

-**More improvements to be done:**
-1. Addition of more complicated factors like Foreign National and Specially Abled Category.
-2. Improvements on the frontend.
 # `This is the Login page`
 ![Screenshot (4)](https://user-images.githubusercontent.com/72252670/126107038-1bdb5901-9b61-4660-bea0-14189691d30b.png)